hoangtuananh97/MetricsCollector/README.md

 ### Key Features:
 - **Function Metrics Collection**: Automatically collects execution time, call count, and error count for decorated functions.
-- **In-Memory Storage via Redis**: Temporarily stores metrics in Redis for fast access before flushing to the SQLite database.
 - **Asynchronous Task Management**: Uses Celery for asynchronous task processing and periodic metrics saving.
 - **Periodic Metrics Saving**: Periodically saves metrics to the database even if the limit is not reached.
+- **Auto Metrics Saving**: Auto saves metrics to the database even if the limit is reached.
 - **Dockerized**: Easily deployable using Docker and Docker Compose for all components (Redis, Celery, and the application).
 - **Configurable Environment Variables**: The project uses a `.env` file for customizable configuration.